Sweta271097/elasticsearch-angular/README.md

 # ElasitcsearchAngular

-This project for Elasticsearch clien with Angular.
+This project for Elasticsearch client with Angular and Bootstrap.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.2.0.

+## Features
+* Multiple indices
+* MultiMatchQuery
+* Paginated

+## Requirements
+* NPM
+* Elasticsearch requires 5.5 or higher

 ## Installation
 * [Download](https://www.elastic.co/downloads/elasticsearch) and unzip the Elasticsearch official distribution.